wilsonmar/wilsonmar.github.io/_posts/2017-11-03-hashicorp-vault.md

 Coverage of what features a secrets service should have:

 * Server installed in <strong>sealed mode</strong> (provides no access)

+   Only the storage backend (which durably stores encrypted data) and the HTTP API are outside the barrier which is sealed and unsealed.

 * RBAC (Role-based Access Control) so each user has only the rights for his/her specific role.
 This has to be enabled in Kubernetes: